-- 6.8 The principal existing road is the Whaddon Road which links the A421 Buckingham Road to Newton Longville.
+The principal existing road is Whaddon Road, which links the A421 Buckingham Road to Newton Longville.
 This road will form the western extremity of the proposed development.
-Other than some limited works at the Bottledump roundabout the physical character of Whaddon Road will be unaltered.
-This will be achieved in three ways: - as a direct result of the feedback from the local authority workshops there is only to be one access point into the development area.
-This will provide an alternative access point to Tattenhoe Roundabout and provide a future link to any station that may or may not be provided by a third party at Salden Sidings;
+Other than some limited works at the Bottledump Roundabout, the physical character of Whaddon Road will be unaltered.
+This will be achieved in four ways:

+- As a direct result of the feedback from the local authority workshops, there is only to be one access point into the development area from Whaddon Road.
+This will provide an alternative access point to Tattenhoe Roundabout and provide a future link to any station that may or may not be provided by a third party at Salden Sidings; - A new access to Pearce Recycling is proposed in order that the current access, which is close to Bottledump Roundabout, can be removed.
+The new access will be provided with a right turn holding lane on Whaddon Road, which does not exist at the present access.
+Closure of the existing access also allows the installation of a safer crossing point for cyclists and equestrian users on the old Buckingham Road.

-- " a new access to Pearce Recycling is proposed in order that the current access which is close to Bottle Dump Roundabout can be removed.
-The new access will be provided with a right turn holding lane on Whaddon Road which does not exist at the present access.
-Closure of the existing access also allows the installation of a safer crossing point for cyclists and equestrian users on the old Buckingham Road." - new buildings proposed as part of this development will be at least 70m from Whaddon Road thereby limiting the visual impact of the new buildings on the character of Whaddon Road; and - " the planting along the eastern side of Whaddon Road will be supplemented in a new linear park and woodland planting so as to enhance its rural identity.
+- New buildings proposed as part of this development will be at least 70m from Whaddon Road, thereby limiting the visual impact of the new buildings on the character of Whaddon Road; and - The planting along the eastern side of Whaddon Road will be supplemented in a new linear park and woodland planting, so as to enhance its rural identity.